 On July 20, 2012, in response to a suit brought by Belgium, the International Court of Justice (ICJ), the UN’s highest judicial organ, found that Senegal had failed to meet its obligations under the UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and ordered Senegal to prosecute Habré “without further delay” if it did not extradite him.

 The new Senegalese government of Macky Sall reacted quickly to the ICJ decision, expressing regret that Habré’s trial had not taken place sooner and reaffirming its commitment to begin proceedings quickly.
-Negotiations resumed between Senegal and the AU, which ultimately led to an agreement to create the Extraordinary African Chambers to conduct proceedings within the Senegalese judicial system.
+Negotiations resumed between Senegal and the AU, ultimately leading to an agreement to create the Extraordinary African Chambers to conduct proceedings within the Senegalese judicial system.
 On December 17, the Senegalese National Assembly adopted a law establishing the special chambers.
 On February 8, 2013, the Extraordinary African Chambers were inaugurated in Dakar.

 As demonstrated by the Habré case, universal jurisdiction is an important safety net to ensure that suspects of atrocities do not enjoy impunity in a third state when they cannot be prosecuted before the courts of the country where the crimes were allegedly committed or before an international court.
 There has been an increase in the use of universal jurisdiction over the past 20 years, notably but not exclusively by courts in European countries.
 To strengthen the fight against impunity for the most serious crimes, it is critical for courts on all continents to use universal jurisdiction.
 The African Union has encouraged its member states to adopt legislation to give their national courts universal jurisdiction over war crimes, crimes against humanity and genocide and has taken steps to initiate a network of national prosecutors working on war crimes cases.
-Several investigations have been open in South Africa and Senegal on the basis of universal jurisdiction.
+Several investigations have been opened in South Africa and Senegal on the basis of universal jurisdiction.

 Habré’s trial is an important step forward in African states taking responsibility to prosecute serious international crimes.
 However, the Habré trial does not negate the importance of the ICC and the use of universal jurisdiction by non-African states, including European courts, for crimes committed in Africa.
 These tools are often the only available hope for justice for African victims.

-It is a reality that international justice has been applied unevenly.
+International justice has been applied unevenly.
 Powerful countries and their allies have often been able to avoid justice when serious crimes are committed on their territories, notably by failing to ratify the ICC treaty and wielding their political influence at the UN Security Council.

 Nongovernmental organizations have actively campaigned for African governments to work to improve international justice and its reach —as opposed to undermining it— to limit impunity for atrocities.